dsergiyenko/telegram_group_stats/README.md

 # Telegram_group_stats
-Notebook for importing group chat data from telegram in json format and get top words for each user
+Notebook for importing group chat data from telegram in json format and getting top words for each user

-## TBD
+## TODO
 Add other metrics